GoogleCloudPlatform/serverless-production-readiness-java-gcp/runtimes/reference-crac/README.md

-## Spring Boot CRaC demo
+## Reference Service CRaC build

-This sample project is intended to demonstrate Spring Boot 3.2+ CRaC support by creating a ready to restore container image.
+This repo leverages checkpoint/restore scripts originally provided Seb Deleuze (sdeleuze/spring-boot-crac-demo) It is intended to demonstrate Spring Boot 3.2+ CRaC support by creating a ready to restore container image.

+Please note that, while you can build the checkpointed image on both Intel and Apple M* series, in order to deploy to Cloud Run you have to build in a similar architecture as the one you would be running on.
+See the [Cloud Run Container Runtime Contract](https://cloud.google.com/run/docs/container-contract)

 **Warning**: for real projects make sure to not leak sensitive data in CRaC files since they contain a snapshot of the memory of the running JVM instance.

 ### Step 1: Checkpoint